Waradu/keyboard/README.md

   console.log("Anything pressed");
 });

-// Listen for "F" only if the "runIfFocused" element is focused (the listener will not run if "runIfFocused" is null). keyboard.listen(
+// Listen for "F" only if the "runIfFocused" element is focused. keyboard.listen(
   [Key.F],
   (e) => {